 With the rise of technological developments, the patient experience has transformed.
 Now, it is possible to pay medical bills online and receive medical updates and appointment confirmations via email and text among other features.
 All in all, this indicates that patient engagement with their doctors and treatment processes in general are at an all-time high.
 As a result, there are some organizations that are prioritizing the patient experience in their treatment plans and are focusing on how patients’ behavioral responses can aid in their treatment.

+Many medical enterprises are now encouraging and even insisting upon a healthy relationship between doctor and patient.
+Research has shown that patients trust their providers and want to have a relationship with them as it offers them a personalized experience, which is suspected to aid in the treatment process.
 Various social groups were surveyed, and the results indicate that of all the age groups, the older ones are most likely to want a relationship with their providers.
 Thanks to new research coming from this arena, most healthcare organizations are working on revamping their styles of administering treatment.
 This means thinking about the patient as more than the disease and making sure there is a proper channel of communication between the two, increasing their role in the process.

 Role of Health Organizations